openEXO/cloud-kepler/docs/quickstart.rst

 The special quarter identifier ``*`` will download all available quarters for the given KIC ID. ``slc`` indicates short-cadence data and ``llc`` indicates long-cadence data.

+The Python script ``get_data.py`` also accepts the keyword ``data`` followed by an absolute or relative filepath of a top-level data directory, with the same structure as the *Kepler* archive on MAST; use this option instead of ``mast`` if your data is stored locally.

 Configuration file options
 ==========================